KrispyTech/airneis/docs/dive-in/2024/01/2024-01-24-github-actions/2024-01-24-github-actions.md

 ## SUMMARY:

 We want to have our code linted and tested automatically when pushed.
-As we our code is hosted on Github, we will use Github Actions to do so.
+As our code is hosted on Github, we will use Github Actions to do so.

 ## CONTEXT: